MxUI/MUI/wrappers/Python/README.md

 # ToDo List

-- Remove warnings for const qualifier loss for RBF spatial filter.
+- Fix warnings for const qualifier loss for RBF spatial filter.
 - Include interface send/receive disable in the bindings.
 - Include multi-time functions in the bindings.
 - Include fucntions to retrieve all points or values in the bindings.